slobodanantonijevic/simpleopenweather/README.md

 # SimpleOpenWeather
-Simple Weather App that I have built for the purpose of displaying to junior devs on a local course the relatively basic usage of ConstraintLayout, RecyclerView, Scalable Vector Drawables, Retrofit, RxJava, Dagger2, Butter Knife & Architecture Components (ViewModel, LiveData and Room).
+Simple Weather App that I have built for the purpose of displaying to junior devs and interns on a local course in Belgium the relatively basic usage of ConstraintLayout, RecyclerView, Scalable Vector Drawables, Retrofit, RxJava, Dagger2, Butter Knife & Architecture Components (ViewModel and Room).

 The app uses free account of [OpenWeatherMap API](https://openweathermap.org/api)